About Cialis (Tadalafil)

 Rare (seen in 1 to 10 in every 10,000 patients)

-Heart attack and stroke have also been reported rarely in men taking CIALIS.
+Heart attack and stroke have also been reported rarely in men taking TADALAFIL.
 Most of these men had known heart problems before taking this medicine.

 Partial, temporary, or permanent decrease or loss of vision in one or both eyes has been rarely reported.

-Some additional rare side effects have been reported in men taking CIALIS that were not seen in clinical trials.
+Some additional rare side effects have been reported in men taking TADALAFIL that were not seen in clinical trials.
 These include:

-The side effect dizziness has been reported more frequently in men over 75 years of age taking CIALIS.
-Diarrhoea has been reported more frequently in men over 65 years of age taking CIALIS.
+The side effect dizziness has been reported more frequently in men over 75 years of age taking TADALAFIL.
+Diarrhoea has been reported more frequently in men over 65 years of age taking TADALAFIL.

 Reporting of side effects